Last updated: 09 February 2021

 3.6 We may increase the charges you pay under a variable plan by providing you with 30 days’ advance notice.

-3.8 If you are on a variable plan and we withdraw it from new and renewing customers, we may move you onto the cheapest variable plan that is available at the time.
+3.8 If you are on a variable plan and we withdraw it from new and renewing customers, we may move you onto the cheapest variable plan for your meter type that is available at the time.

 3.9 You may be on a deemed contract, which means that you are on a contract that you have not actively agreed with us, but exists between you and us automatically because you are taking a supply.